 Personal profile

-My goal as a historian of ancient literatures and cultures is to recover and convey something of the richness and complexity of premodern literary and artistic phenomena.
-I work in both synchronic (structure of the cultural field at a specific point in time) and diachronic (development over time) contexts.
-I am currently completing a manuscript on the great thriving of waka poetry in the tenth century (ca. 890-970).
-Other projects include a study of the uses of Sinitic culture in Heian Japan and a history of the reception of the 36 Immortal Poets.
+My goal as a historian of ancient literatures and cultures is to bring to light the richness and complexity of premodern literary and artistic phenomena.
+My research explores the structure of the cultural field at specific points in time, as well as patterns of development over time through practices of reception, appropriation, and adaptation, on both local and transnational scales.
+My forthcoming book Poets, Patrons, and the Public: Poetry as Cultural Phenomenon in Courtly Japan (Brill, 2025) is a study of the great flourishing of waka poetry in the tenth century.
+My current book project is a study of the interplay of cosmopolitan and vernacular cultures in medieval East Asia, with a particular focus on the role played by understandings of space and place in shaping attitudes toward language and identity.
+Other projects include a study of the writings of the courtier and polymath Fujiwara no Kintō and a history of the reception of the Thirty-six Poetry Immortals (sanjūrokkasen).
 Before coming to Illinois, I taught at Oxford University and was Resident Foreign Researcher at the National Institute of Japanese Literature (NIJL) in Tokyo.

 Research Interests